Mikerniker/100_Days_of_Python/Day53/README.md

 ```
 prices = [price.replace('/', '+').split('+')[0] for price in price_list]
 ```
-Take me a while to make though, it also feels like I made it less readable.
+Takes me a while to make though, it also feels like I made it less readable.
 But will just use this as practice for list comprehensions.